anneromabiel/ManufacturingDefectAnalysis/README.md

 README.md	Project overview and documentation visuals/ (coming soon)	Power BI dashboards and charts (in development)
 ________________________________________
+📊 Manufacturing Defects Analysis – Recommendations & Insights
+1. Severity-Level Insights
+•	Minor defects are the most frequent but also the cheapest to fix.
+This indicates many small quality lapses that accumulate but don’t pose major cost risks.
+•	Critical defects are less frequent but far costlier, both in average repair cost and in total cost contribution.
+•	Moderate defects sit in between but tend to behave closer to critical defects in terms of cost impact.
+👉 Recommendation: Prioritize prevention of critical defects through stricter inspections and targeted quality checks, while addressing recurring minor issues with low-cost process improvements.
+2. Repair Cost Drivers
+•	Critical defects account for the largest share of repair costs, even though they’re fewer in number.
+•	Minor defects contribute less per defect but can still accumulate due to volume.
+👉 Recommendation: Allocate more budget and resources to prevent and fix critical defects early, while implementing automated solutions (e.g., machine vision) to quickly resolve minor ones before they pile up.

+3. Defect Type Analysis
+•	Functional and structural defects are more likely to be critical, suggesting design or assembly flaws.
+•	Cosmetic defects are mainly minor or moderate, posing less financial risk but still affecting customer satisfaction.
+👉 Recommendation: Strengthen functional/structural testing and introduce cosmetic defect tracking for brand reputation management.

+4. Time-Based Trends
+•	Critical defects peak in specific months, showing potential seasonal or operational stress points (e.g., production surges, supplier issues).
+•	Minor and moderate defects show some seasonality too, suggesting process consistency issues.
+👉 Recommendation: Cross-check peaks with production schedules, supplier deliveries, or workforce shifts.
+Plan preventive maintenance or extra QC during those periods.

+5. Location & Detection Patterns
+•	Surface and component areas show higher vulnerability to critical defects, pointing to assembly-line or materials issues.
+•	Inspection methods vary in effectiveness: manual checks may catch more severe defects, but automated systems provide consistency.
+👉 Recommendation: Invest in hybrid inspection (manual + automated) focused on surface and component areas.

+6. Product-Level Insights
+•	Some products are affected by all three severity levels, making them high-risk for customer dissatisfaction and warranty costs.
+•	Others show mostly minor defects, which indicates easier-to-fix gaps but possible recurring QC issues.
+•	Products with high critical defect frequency are also costlier, suggesting poor design or supplier-related issues.
+👉 Recommendation: Segment products into: o	High-risk (all severity levels, costly defects) → Deep redesign or stricter supplier standards. o	Low-risk (mostly minor defects) → Quick process improvements. o	Critical-heavy → Root-cause analysis and redesign testing.

+✅ Final Recommendations
+1. Focus on Critical Defects: Highest cost burden; require preventive design & supplier controls.
+2. Improve Inspection Strategy: Combine manual expertise with automated detection for surface & component areas.
+3. Seasonal Quality Control: Strengthen checks during peak defect months to reduce spikes.
+4. Product Segmentation: Prioritize redesigns for products hit by all severity levels; streamline fixes for mostly minor ones.
+5. Cost Efficiency: Continue monitoring repair cost per severity to ensure budget alignment with risk levels.
+________________________________________
 🧠 Skills Demonstrated
 •	Grouping data by severity, time, and product
 •	Using COUNT, SUM, AVG, HAVING, GROUP BY, and subqueries